Corporate & Commercial

 Yes.
 The US–Turkey double taxation treaty, originally signed in 1996, remains in force and covers federal income taxes, corporate taxes, and withholding flows between the two jurisdictions.
 The treaty provides reduced withholding rates on dividends, interest, and royalties depending on classification.
 US persons receiving Turkish-sourced income should coordinate IRS Form 1116 foreign tax credit claims with Turkish withholding certificates issued by the Gelir İdaresi.

-Can a UAE-resident investor benefit from the Turkey–UAE treaty after the MLI?
+Can a UAE-resident investor benefit from the Turkey–UAE treaty, and does the MLI affect it?

 What is the difference between the credit method and the exemption method?